 The Illinois Water Resources Center, located in the University, is the research institute for Illinois as designated under the Water Resources Research Act of 1964.
 It is an important source of water-related research funding.

 On the campus are the three State Scientific Surveys: The Illinois State Water Survey, Illinois State Geological Survey, and Illinois Natural History Survey.
-Also, part of the state survey is the Illinois Waste Management and Research Center.
+Also, part of the state survey is the Illinois Sustainable Technology Center.
 These are related state research agencies with whom cooperative investigations are conducted and that provide additional research assistantship support.

 The Illinois Water Science Center of the U.S. Geological Survey is located on the University’s campus about five minutes walk from the Hydrosystems Laboratory.
 This is a Federal scientific agency with whom cooperative investigations are conducted and that provides additional research assistantship support.